 Hudson Water Front Park

-A new project with Vermont Sail Freight is sailing 15 tons of shelf-stable foods from family farms in Vermont and the Adirondacks for sale along the Hudson and down into NYC.
-The boat will be docking be in Hudson for an event on October 14 from 3-6pm, and Kingston for event Oct 17.
+A new project with Vermont Sail Freight sailed 15 tons of shelf-stable foods from family farms in Vermont and the Adirondacks for sale along the Hudson and down into NYC.
+The boat docked in Hudson for an event on October 14 from 3-6pm, and in Kingston for event Oct 17.
 Sail Freight’s mission is to revitalize our regional food economy through ongoing relationships with family farms and the sailing community, and to share the spoils of this integrated model with citizens all the way along the Champlain-Hudson supply chain.